0AIB/Text-Replace-Bot/README.md

 - `REPLACED` Replace with

-- `OMDB_KEY`: OMDB API KEY to generate imdb poster for filter results.Get it from [omdbapi.com](http://www.omdbapi.com/apikey.aspx)
+- `OMDB_KEY`: OMDB API KEY to generate imdb poster & Movie info.Get it from [omdbapi.com](http://www.omdbapi.com/apikey.aspx)

 #### Auto Forward
 - `FROM_CHANNELS` From channel ids for auto post